The impact of tariffs on Customer Experience

 As ecommerce brands look for efficiencies, there will be knock-on effects on customer experience.

-Upheaval in the supply chain = a host of customer service queries
+Upheaval in the supply chain = a host of customer queries

 Finding cheaper suppliers is the most obvious thing a brand can do.
 If a brand moves one of its suppliers from China to say, Vietnam or India, then there will naturally be some adjustment, or growing pains.